campsoftware/Xanadu/README.md

 Use when possible: [ Fixed, Updated, Moved, Added, Removed, Renamed, Replaced, Decided, NOTE ]

+2025-08-06-13-54-06
+- Updated Users Picker to no longer include Active.
+- Updated Users Pickers to all now show as Brief.
+- Updated ProjectsTasks Portal to fit the UUIDUsers Picker.

 2025-08-05-18-36-36
 - Updated xan.js.js function xanDoJS case 'jsHTMLSet' to rehydrate script tags.
 - Fixed Bug where Pickers would not set in a Portal.
 Item above fixed it.